junparkh/LendingClub/menu4.md

 The best model was a simple neural network model.
 We selected loans where the probability estimates of the network were over 0.9.
 This yielded returns close to 5% on the test data.
 If we had more time, there are numerous ways to improve upon this model which are explained in other sections.

-# Important Discoveries and Future Exploration

-## Debt Returns Not Symetrical
+# Debt Returns Not Symetrical

 Debt returns are not symetrical because profits are limited, but losses are not.
 Thus, a few bad loans can quickly overcome any good loans.
 In the histogram of returns, a fat tail in negative returns is prominent.